PatsanMCK/InSongLeaderboard/README.md

 ## Planned features
 Selection between ScoreSaber and BeatLeader to show leaderboard

+Work with leaderboards API instead of BSML Leaderboard directly

 Moving the leaderboard while paused in song to preffered position

 Show acc instead of score (and sort by it?)